cschneider/Karaf-Tutorial/tasklist-cdi/README.txt

 persistence-simple | Simple persistence implementation using an OSGi service and a in memory map ui                 | Simple servlet based UI that connects to the persistence layer using an OSGi service reference and publishes a servlet

 h1.
-Build blueprint-maven-plugin
+Build blueprint-maven-plugin 1.0.0

-As there is no public release yet you have to build the plugin yourself
+As there is no public release in central you have to build the plugin yourself

 git clone https://github.com/cschneider/blueprint-maven-plugin
 cd blueprint-maven-plugin
+git checkout blueprint-maven-plugin-1.0.0
 mvn clean install

 h1.
 Build example